 - It takes half the time of an oven

 - Can only air-fry 3 to 4 taquitos at a time

-Once cooked, I served my vegan taquitos with a salad dressed with Vegan Southwest Dressing, homemade guacamole, jalapeños and lime wedges.
+Once cooked, serve the vegan taquitos with a salad dressed in Vegan Southwest Dressing, homemade guacamole, jalapeños, and lime wedges.